yuchungchen1214/colourspace-patch-rx/README.md

 👉 [Download from Releases](https://github.com/yuchungchen1214/colourspace-patch-rx/releases)

-### macOS
+### Applications

+**macOS**
 - Apple Silicon (M1 / M2 / M3): mac-arm.dmg
 - Intel: mac-intel.dmg

-### Windows
+**Windows**
 - exe

+### Documentation

+- Manual.pdf (usage instructions)

 ---

-## Quick Start

-1. Launch the application
-2. In ColourSpace, go to **Hardware Options → Network Server**
-3. Note the IP address and port
-4. Enter the same IP and port in Patch Rx
-5. Once connected, patch data will be displayed in real time

----

 ## Notes

 - First official GitHub release (v2.0.0)
 - Previous versions were distributed privately
+- On first use, your system may require additional permissions or network settings to be adjusted for the app to receive data.

 ---